flexmonster/api-data-source/guide.md

 - `members` - request for all members of the field,
 - `select` - request for data.

 The first request that is sent to the endpoint by Flexmonster after configuring the connection is the fields request.
-Read more details about [fields request](spec.md#21-fields-request) in the documentation and implement response to it for your data set.
+Read more details about the [fields request](spec.md#21-fields-request) in the documentation and implement response to it for your data set.

 Custom data source API supports 3 field types: `"string"`, `"number"`, `"date"`.
 Note, that at least one field in the response should have `aggregations` defined.
 For example, `"sum"`: